-By the way, another renown trail in Northwest Arkansas is the Fayetteville Ale Trail, a collection of breweries (and a cidery!) that give visitors a glimpse into the unique craft brewery culture of Northwest Arkansas.
-Pick up a passport at the Fayetteville Visitor Center and enjoy this self-guided tour.
+Don’t forget the other renowned trail in Northwest Arkansas - the Fayetteville Ale Trail, a collection of breweries (and a cidery!) that give visitors a glimpse into the unique craft brewery culture of Northwest Arkansas.
+Pick up a passport at the Fayetteville Visitor Center and enjoy collecting all the brewery stamps along the way on this self-guided tour.

 Celebrate with Everyone

-Of course, these are just a few celebrations happening this spring.
-Make sure to keep an eye on our events calendar for upcoming events.
+Of course, this is just a taste of the celebrations happening this spring!
+Make sure to keep an eye on our frequently updated events calendar for upcoming events.

 Patio Play Time

 Don’t lie, you’re dying to enjoy some “patio weather” and all the good things that come with it, like live music, drink specials and, eventually, shorts!
 Fayetteville has long been considered the entertainment headquarters of the region, and a huge reason is Dickson Street, the epicenter of fun for people throughout Northwest Arkansas.
 Dickson Street is home to many of Fayetteville’s unique restaurants, bars and live-music venues, so it’s a guaranteed good time for everyone.